Roger Allers

 Film director and screenwriter

-Roger Allers, the visionary American film director and screenwriter whose storytelling prowess captivated generations, passed away on January 15, 2026, at the age of 68.
+Roger Allers, the visionary American film director, animator, and screenwriter whose storytelling prowess captivated generations, passed away on January 17, 2026, at his home in Santa Monica, California, after a short illness.
+He was 76.
 Renowned for co-directing the animated masterpiece "The Lion King" and contributing to the beloved "Aladdin," Allers left an indelible mark on the world of animation.
 His unique ability to blend profound emotional depth with vibrant visual narratives defined a significant era of cinematic storytelling.
 He will be remembered for his contributions to some of the most cherished films in animation history.

 Allers's creative genius truly shone during the Disney Renaissance.
 He served as Head of Story for the critically acclaimed "Beauty and the Beast" before co-writing the screenplay for the magical "Aladdin."
-His crowning achievement came in 1994 as co-director of "The Lion King," a film that garnered immense critical and commercial success, becoming a cultural phenomenon.
-His direction brought to life the epic tale of Simba with breathtaking animation and unforgettable musical numbers, solidifying its place as a timeless classic.
+His crowning achievement came in 1994 as co-director of "The Lion King" with Rob Minkoff, a film that garnered immense critical and commercial success, becoming the highest-grossing traditionally animated film of all time.
+His direction brought to life the epic tale of Simba with breathtaking animation and unforgettable musical numbers.
+He later wrote the book for the Tony Award-winning Broadway adaptation, further cementing the story's place in cultural history.